erkaiyublog/erkaiyublog.github.io/_drafts/2023-02-07-how-to-use-gdb.md

 	gcc -g example.c

 With that, you'll be able to run GDB on the new a.out program.
+## Basic GDB Commands
 ## References
 https://gcc.gnu.org/onlinedocs/gcc/Debugging-Options.html